rockfordlhotka/BlazorFishingRegs/docs/BlazorAI-PDF-Form-Spec.md

-# Blazor AI PDF Form Population Specification
+# Blazor AI Fishing Regulations Application Specification

 ## 1. Executive Summary

-This specification outlines the development of a Blazor Server application that leverages Microsoft AI services to extract structured data from PDF documents and automatically populate form fields.
-The application will provide an intuitive user interface for uploading PDF documents, processing them through AI-powered document intelligence services, and presenting the extracted data in editable forms.
+This specification outlines the development of a Blazor Server application that leverages Microsoft AI services to extract fishing regulations from PDF documents and present them through an intuitive lake selection interface.
+The application will process fishing regulations PDFs using AI-powered document intelligence services and allow users to select specific lakes to view their applicable fishing restrictions, seasons, and requirements.

 ## 2. Project Overview

 ### 2.1 Objectives
-- Create a Blazor Server application for PDF document processing
+- Create a Blazor Server application for fishing regulations management
-- Integrate Microsoft AI services for intelligent data extraction
+- Integrate Microsoft AI services for intelligent PDF data extraction
-- Provide automatic form field population based on extracted data
+- Provide lake-based fishing regulation lookup functionality
-- Ensure secure handling of sensitive document data
+- Ensure accurate and up-to-date fishing regulation information
-- Deliver a responsive and user-friendly interface
+- Deliver a responsive and user-friendly interface for anglers

 ### 2.2 Key Features
-- PDF document upload and validation
+- Fishing regulations PDF upload and processing
-- AI-powered text and data extraction
+- AI-powered extraction of lake-specific regulations
-- Dynamic form generation and population
+- Interactive lake selection interface
-- Data validation and correction capabilities
+- Comprehensive regulation display (seasons, limits, restrictions)
-- Export functionality for processed data
+- Search and filter capabilities for lakes and regulations
-- Audit trail and logging
+- Mobile-responsive design for field use

 ## 3. Technology Stack